madebyjeroen/api-wrapper/README.md

 # API Rate Limiting Protector

-Protect API calls by keeping subsequent requests under a specified rate limit, using a sliding window algorithm.
+Protect your API calls by enforcing a specified rate limit using a sliding window algorithm.